leoson-wu/DM2025-Lab1-Announcement/README.md

 uv --version
 ```
 ### 6. Create a Virtual Environment with uv
+Navigate to the project folder: `DM2025-Lab1-Exercise` and create Virtual Environment
+The Virtual Environment must be created under the project folder: `DM2025-Lab1-Exercise`
 ```bash
 cd <your path to the DM2025-Lab1-Exercise>
 uv venv